dhutapratama/docs/validation.md

 <a name="validating-files"></a>
 ## Validating Files

-Laravel provides a variety of validation rules that may be used to validate uploaded files, such as `mimes`, `image`, `min`, and `max`.
-While you are free to specify these rules individually when validating files, Laravel also offers a fluent file validation rule builder that you may find convenient:
+Lets provides a variety of validation rules that may be used to validate uploaded files, such as `mimes`, `image`, `min`, and `max`.
+While you are free to specify these rules individually when validating files, Lets also offers a fluent file validation rule builder that you may find convenient:

     use Illuminate\Support\Facades\Validator;
     use Illuminate\Validation\Rules\File;